If there is the one thing just about every indoor cannabis grower struggles with, it’s heat.

 Put An Air Conditioner In The Tent

 This is the fastest way to cool down the air inside your grow tent.
 But it is only something you’d want in a larger tent, since it takes up space and cools the air quite a bit.
+It also lowers humidity in the grow tent.

 In most cases, an air conditioner in the room outside the tent will suffice.
 It cools the air outside the tent, which is then sucked into the tent through the intake.